BLiTz3R/number-guesser/README.md

 v0.1: GUI and functionality done.
 Numbers are fixed and need to reload to start a new game.

-v0.2: Pretty much complete.
-Winning number is random between 1 and 10.
+v1.0: Winning number is random between 1 and 10.
 It now informs the player if the winning number is higher or lower than their guess.
 Turned the whole code to IIFE to avoid cheating.